 |If no bodily injury results||Up to 10 years in prison plus possible fines|

 |If serious bodily injury results||Up to 20 years in prison plus possible fines|

 |If death results||Up to life in prison plus possible fines|

 Unlike in Nevada state court, billing fraud is a strict liability offense in federal court.
 Federal law judges presume that false billing indicates an intent to defraud.
 Prosecutors do not have to prove that the defendant meant to defraud insurers.

 4. Can the criminal record get sealed?

 Yes.
-An NRS 686A.2815 conviction can be sealed five years after the case ends.
+An NRS 686A.2815 conviction can be sealed in the state of Nevada five years after the case ends.
 But there is no waiting period for a record seal if the charge gets dismissed.10